Jegarde/CircuitsAPI/README.md

 ## Limitations
-You must sacrifice the following permission roles: host, moderator & contributor.
+- You must sacrifice the following permission roles: host, moderator & contributor.
 Co-owner will be the only role you can grant others without triggering the system.

-Room owner & co-owners will not be able to receive data by this system.
+- Room owner & co-owners will not be able to receive data by this system.

-You can only send a single bit at once.
+- You can only send a single bit at once.
 This system is not applicable for big data transmissions.

-CV2 pongs require messing with the instance's matchmaking state.
+- CV2 pongs require messing with the instance's matchmaking state.

-The circuits are currently made in Rooms v2.
-I am working on porting the circuits to Rooms v1 so it can be saved as an invention.
+- The circuits are currently made in Rooms v2 to prevent the system being used in existing production rooms due to instability.
+  - It will be ported over to Rooms v1 once it's stable enough.

 ## Rec Room Setup
 1. Clone the template room: https://rec.net/room/CircuitsAPI.
 2. **IMPORTANT:** Remove any privileged permissions from the following roles from the room: host, moderator & contributor.
 Otherwise you may risk troublemakers abusing the privileges.
-3. Add `circuitsapi` as a room tag to indicate it's supported.
+3. Add `circuitsapi` as a room tag to indicate it's supported by the system.
 4. Activate the 'Receiver' circuit board.

 ## Installation